thunderrabbit/barefoot_rob/content/blog/2020/12/27digging-into-my-own-emotional-blocks.md

 A few days ago I got to be the model being processed.
 Great realization coming out of the process.
-It's a bit long, but gives an idea of how effective The Inspiration Process can be.
+This recording shows how effective The Inspiration Process can be.
+I hope you enjoy it.
+I certainly did!

 This audio is Copyright©Clarity Communications 2020